How to Cut Glass with or without a Glass Cutter Like a Pro

 cutting glass with diamond blade cutters, the sanding stage

-Now you know the basics of making clean and precise cuts on glass but Different strokes for different folks.
+Now you know how to cut glass with glass cutter to make clean and precise cuts but different strokes for different folks.
 As not all types of glass are the same, you can only achieve desired results by using the right tools and techniques that best fit your workpiece.

 How To Cut Tempered (toughened) Glass?